 And, arguably, a dedicated caravan mat needs to be better performing than a normal one.
 In the main, anybody reaching a domestic mat will have walked up a hard, paved drive or path, whereas on-site, you’re much more likely to have crossed grass, mud or gravel.

 We kicked off our tests by subjecting each of the mats to shoes coated in mud and wet sand, scoring them on how long each took to remove all the excess dirt, and how well each penetrated the footwear’s deeper sole grooves.

 We then repeated the test with wet shoes.
 The best mats had a towel-like ability to remove excess water and actually dry the soles off.

-Finally, we considered each product’s maintenance.
-It’s a bonus if a door mat can be machine washed, so that it can be fully refreshed prior to each trip away.
+Finally, we considered each product’s maintenance: it’s a bonus if a door mat can be machine washed.

 Caravan door mats that self drain obviously reduce the amount of regular beatings or shakes needed, so we also appraised how easily each mat could be shaken or beaten clean.

 The ideal design grabs dirt and moisture well, but lets go of it easily, too.
 Value for money was also a consideration.

 - Price: £5.95

 Perhaps a surprise winner, but this mat’s long plastic fingers really get to grips with dirt and muck lodged high up in deep shoe sole grooves.